CiscoSE/HX_Learning/ansible/datastore/README.md

   python version = 3.10.4 (main, Jun 29 2022, 12:14:53) [GCC 11.2.0]
 ```

-In this example you need to copy the hyperflex_datastore.py file to the /usr/share/ansible/plugins/modules directory.
+In this example you need to copy the **hyperflex_datastore.py** file to the **/usr/share/ansible/plugins/modules** directory.
+Your directory may be different.
+Only the paths listed under **configured module search path** are valid locations for this file.

 ### To run the demo
-From the same directory as the test.yaml file, run the following command:
+From the same directory as the **test.yaml** file, run the following command:
 ```
 ansible-playbook -i private.inventory.ini test.yaml
 ```